-Fabric and Firebase use different SDKs to calculate the crash-free user statistic and metrics such as active users.
-On Fabric, that is powered by Answers whereas on Firebase it's powered by Analytics, which also changes the way the metric is calculated in the first place.
+Fabric and Firebase use different SDKs to calculate crash-free user statistics and metrics such as active users.
+In Fabric, this is powered by Fabric Analytics whereas in Firebase it's powered by Google Analytics, which also results in differences in the reported metrics.

-Several things may cause Answers to discard events that might have led to a session.
-If an app rapidly transitions between foreground and background states, Answers will not report separate sessions for each period of time the app spent in the foreground if it spent less than 30 seconds in the intervening background states.
-Also, if something occurs that prevents a background event from being detected, Answers will not consider the prior foregrounding event as part of a session.
+Several things may cause Fabric Analytics to discard events that might have led to a session.
+If an app rapidly transitions between foreground and background states, Fabric Analytics will not report separate sessions for each period of time the app spent in the foreground if it spent less than 30 seconds in the intervening background states.
+Also, if something occurs that prevents a background event from being detected, Fabric Analytics will not consider the prior foregrounding event as part of a session.

-In many instances, we see Fabric Answers counting more sessions and users than Analytics because it requires the app to have less time in foreground and background before a session/active user is officially captured and counted.
+Frequently, Fabric Analytics counts more sessions and users than Google Analytics because it requires the app to have less time in foreground and background before a session/active user is officially captured and counted.
 This leads to small discrepancies in higher-volume apps and potentially larger discrepancies in low-volume apps with perhaps only several users and sessions per day.